-Many industry leaders use our services to ensure compliance with the new aged care standards and its requirements.
-We provide peace of mind with our evidence based, policies and procedures using best practice from Australia and New Zealand.
+Many industry leaders use our services to ensure compliance with the new aged care quality standards and its requirements.
+We provide peace of mind with our evidence-based, policies and procedures using best practices from Australia and New Zealand.

 Aged Care Facilities are under more scrutiny from the Quality Agency than ever, with unannounced visits now a necessary part of the AACQA re-accreditation auditing process.
 The Royal Commission into Aged Care Quality and Safety has added another dimension to the aged care industry.
-Facilities must be able to provide evidence of their compliance with eight individual standards, covering everything from personal and clinical care to consumer dignity and choice.
+Facilities must be able to provide evidence of their compliance with eight individual quality standards for aged care, covering everything from personal and clinical care to consumer dignity and choice.
 Standard three (3) applies to Infection prevention and control and its effect on consumers:

 Standard 3 – Personal care and clinical care